 Appeal procedure

-at The Hochschule Niederrhein
+The Hochschule Niederrhein

 Hochschule Niederrhein.
 Your way.